SmallCelestial/StudentTower/README.md

 earns you additional points, so called combos.
 But be careful, after some time steps start to collapse, so you have to hurry!

 ## Requirements
-Our game is based on pygame library, however additionals libraries are needed.
+Our game is based on **pygame** library.
-Full list of libraries needed is below:

-**Pygame** -library responsible for game engine:
 ```
 pip install pygame
 ```
 ## Project structure:
-Files metioned below contain classes (and their descriptions) repsonsible for game functionality:
+Files metioned below contain classes (and their descriptions) responsible for game functionality:
 - main.py
 - engine.py
 - player.py